 A federal estate tax does exist; however, it is not common.
 Estates are only taxable at the federal level and only require the filing of an estate tax return if the gross value exceeds the limit set by the IRS for that year.
-In 2021, the limit is $11,700,000 per person.
+In 2022, the limit is $12,060,000 per person (up from $11,700,000 in 2021).

 At the state level, 12 states and the District of Columbia currently levy an estate tax: Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington.
 However, if an estate’s gross value is less than the state’s set limit, it is exempt from the tax, similar to how federal law works.

 When figuring out if an estate is taxable, consider both federal and state laws.

 What if you want to sell the house you inherit?
 When you inherit a home, the current fair market value (FMV) will be assessed by the IRS.